End of the Year Library Tips

 Please Note: Every library is different, and each school and school board have different expectations of timelines and tasks at the end of the year.
 The ideas you’re about to read work for me in my library in Ontario, Canada.
 Although you might have some differences or limitations, I hope these simple points will work for you in some way!

-Tip 1: Make an Overdue Book Timeline
+Tip 1: Create an Overdue-Books Timeline

 We always finish school in the last couple days of June, so my timeline spans the whole month of June.
 Each year is a bit different, but this is usually what I do…